-In this review, I will take you through an overview of the Kraken Exchange, which will include supported cryptocurrencies, deposit methods, fees, and security.
+In this Kraken review, I will take you through an overview of the popular cryptocurrency exchange, including supported cryptocurrencies, deposit methods, fees, and security.
+Plus if you’re interested in staking your crypto assets, you can now stake and earn rewards.

 What is Kraken?